ronamosa/ronamosa.github.io/website/docs/hacker/tryhackme/adbasics.md

 :::info Description

-This is a write-up for the [Active Directory Basics Room](https://tryhackme.com/room/activedirectorybasics) on TryHackMe.
+These are my notes for the [Active Directory Basics Room](https://tryhackme.com/room/activedirectorybasics) on TryHackMe.

 Credits: Me.